 High Wind and Gusty Wind Conditions

 The Marshall Launch can be susceptible to gusty winds and high winds.
 Pilots are advised to consider their launching technique and experience before launching in these conditions and to use a wire-man.
-Pilots are discouraged from launching alone at any time, but especially in gusty winds or high winds.
+HG pilots are encouraged to obtain launch assistance during periods of high winds or gust spreads.
 Simply being able to launch does not imply that “the worst is over,” as the thermic air may be rougher than the pilot wants to manage.
 More information on when rough air can be expected is available here.

 In front of the launch’s flat slope where air coming up at a more vertical angle mixes with the general winds, one should expect turbulence.